acl-org/eacl-2024/_pages/program/accepted.md

 <h1>Main Conference Accepted Papers</h1>

+*You can find the main conference accepted papers in the ACL Anthology: <a href="https://aclanthology.org/events/eacl-2023/#2023eacl-main" target="_blank">https://aclanthology.org/events/eacl-2023/#2023eacl-main</a>*

 <!-- Read more about the conference program and check out the conference schedule. -->

 # Long Papers